cccbr/runningatower/content/docs/080-stays-and-sliders/index.md

 *Figure 5: Position of bolting on a socket stay*

 Figure 5 is a composite showing both sides of a socket headstock.
 Here, the bolt heads are on side A, with holes large enough to allow the bolt head to be in contact with the stay.
 Being [***coach bolts***](../170-glossary/#coach-bolts), the square section under the head will dig into the wood to stop the bolt turning as it is tightened.
 The holes on side B are smaller – just big enough to take the shaft of the bolt.
-Washers and nuts are then screwed on to side B and tightened to draw the stay against side B. The stay must be sized to provide clearance on the other three sides of the socket.
+Washers and nuts are then screwed on to side B and tightened to draw the un-tapered side of the stay against side B. The stay must be sized to provide clearance on the other three sides of the socket.

 #### Fixing on the side of a headstock